 - Women 14 Units i.e. 14 glasses of wine (125ml at 11% volume), or 14 single measures of spirits a week.

 Smoking kills.
 If you would like to stop smoking but not sure how, please make an appointment with one of our practice nurses who will be happy to offer smoking cessation advice, encouragement and support.

 In general terms, eat less fat and sugar, eat more fibre, fruit, vegetables, lean meat, fish and chicken.
 If you are overweight, try to get your weight down.
 It is recommended that we eat at least 5 portions of fruit/vegetables per day.
 Any form of exercise is good for you and you should try to take a short brisk walk every day.

 Our District Nurses and Health Visitors are highly trained to provide an excellent range of medical services and support to our patients in the community.
 On many occasions, they can help with your medical condition, rather than a doctor.
 Please ask our reception staff when you are making an appointment, which health care professional you should consult.

 Our district nurses provide home based nursing care for acutely ill and severely disabled patients.
-They visit those unable to attend the practice for wound dressings, provision of advice and aids for those with incontinence problems.
+They visit those unable to attend the practice for wound dressings.

 Telephone 0131 446 4213